 Editing Python code with IDLE

-As said, IDLE can also be an interesting IDE for Python.
-If you want to edit a python file with IDLE, you can do it from the main menu File > Open when you choose the file, you will be able to edit it.
+As said, IDLE is also an interesting IDE for Python.
+If you want to edit a python file with IDLE, you can do it from the main menu.
+Go to File > Open to choose the file to edit.

 Another option is to create a new file.
 For this, you have two options: pressing the keys CTRL + N or going to the main menu File > New File.